 Electronics: System 65, Volume, 3 Band EQ, Tuner, Mid FQ

-The Yamaha APX600 is a steel-string electro-acoustic guitar with an APX body.
+For this Yamaha APX600 review, there is a steel-string electro-acoustic guitar with an APX body.
 It features a laminated spruce top and laminated 3-ply nato back and sides.

 Overall, the APX600 produces crisp and bright tones.
 When the APX600 is plugged in, the guitar sounds phenomenal.
 The sound is comparable to that produced by more expensive brands such as Taylor or Martin.